 Georgian alphabet has eight fricatives, and six of these are found in the English alphabet.
 Below are the examples:

 The six aspirated Georgian consonants are pronounced with a small breath of air.
 Georgian pronounced these letters only if the letter is in the first syllable.
-Below are some of the examples:
+Below are some examples:

 These are the uniquely Georgian sounds that English speakers may find difficult to pronounce.